Novia-RDI-Seafaring/FMUiL/README.md

 # dev notes

+try making parent in function calls the server itself, then we only need to pass in the variable

 ## tasks
 1) universal clock
 3) state machines
 4) add to value

 ## in progress

+minor: add setters and getters to the server itself and clean it up a bit

 2) zero order hold, signals hold their value constant until changed
 goal: make the fmus work with a universal time